Tim-B/hipsterdevblog.com/source/_posts/2014-06-22-retrieving-files-from-s3-using-chef-on-opsworks.markdown

 <p>
     Substitute <code>/etc/apache2/vhost.map</code> with the destination on your nodes, the bucket name and the remote path as required.
-You can also use other attributes belonging to the <a href="http://docs.opscode.com/resource_file.html">Chef file resource</a>.
+You can also use other attributes belonging to the <a target="_blank" href="http://docs.opscode.com/resource_file.html">Chef file resource</a>.
 </p>